 Ensure the flow computer is in a non-hazardous area.
-Never remove the end cap in a hazardous area.
+Never remove end caps in a hazardous area.

-EXPLOSION HAZARD: Do not disconnect equipment unless power has been removed or the area is known to be non-hazardous.
+Do not disconnect equipment unless power has been removed or the area is known to be non-hazardous.

 EXPLOSION HAZARD: Substitution of any components may impair suitability for Class I, Division 1 or Class I, Division 2.